-Based in Fort Worth, Texas, Luther King Capital Management takes its name from its founder John Luther King, Jr. With offices also in San Antonio, Austin and Dallas, the firm employs 50 advisors and manages more than $18 billion in assets.
+Based in Fort Worth, Texas, Luther King Capital Management takes its name from its founder, John Luther King, Jr. It also has offices in San Antonio, Austin and Dallas.

 The firm manages portfolios for individuals, trusts, estates, charitable organizations, government entities, corporations and other business entities, foundations, endowments and pension and profit-sharing plans.
 It also serves as an advisor to LKCM mutual funds, sub-advised portfolios, affiliated private investment partnerships, single-investment partnerships, model portfolio programs and wrap fee programs.

 After managing assets for a mutual fund company and investment firm, King opened his own investment advisory in 1979.
 He started with a two-person office with a combined 17 years of investment experience.
 Today, the firm employs over 60 advisors.

 King owns and controls a majority interest in parent company Southwest JLK Corporation.
 Other employees have small stakes.